Architecture

 23 October 2009

-To begin with an antipodean metaphor, using a service-oriented architecture, when it works out, can be as elegant and exhilarating as surfing on a 10 meter wave, exploiting huge uncontrollable forces to move forward at great speed.
+To begin with an antipodean image, using a service-oriented architecture, when it works out, can be as elegant and exhilarating as surfing on a 10 meter wave, exploiting huge uncontrollable forces to move forward at great speed.
 However, unfortunately, and maybe much like in the surfing world, the SOA wave often mercilessly rolls over a hapless development team, leaving them confused and wondering whether to give up on the idea or to paddle out again.

 Despite its complexity a service-oriented architecture is high on almost every project’s wish list.
 I have been involved in eight projects over the last year, sometimes directly delivering working software, sometimes reviewing or advising, and out of these eight projects six were, according to the respective architects, building a system with a service-oriented architecture.
 On these projects I have come across two recurring uses of language around SOA that I found noteworthy.